Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Custom deployment blade, Basics section, fields are set to the previously defined settings.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image35.png "Custom deployment blade, Basics section")

 9. Next, update the **Hyper-V Host DNS Name** in the **Settings** area.
-This will be the DNS name for the Hyper-V Host that will you will use for this simulated on-premises environment.
+This will be the DNS name for the Hyper-V Host that you will use for this simulated on-premises environment.
 The name will need to be lowercase and 3-24 characters consisting of letters & numbers and be unique to all of Azure.
 In the example, the name hypervhost8675309 was used.

     ![In the Settings section, the Domain Controller DNS Name field is populated.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image36.png "Settings section")